bilalsenigra/WebsitPagesDesign/README.md

 # WebsitPagesDesign
 Here I share any pages that I design.
-Take a look, maybe someone will inspire you or impress you.
+Take a look, perhaps one of them will inspire you or you will like it.